firstdraft/appdev-lessons/lessons/msm-queries.md

 Here's a couple things that are going to make our job easier, the README and a chapter [ActiveRecord][ActiveRecord]. **BENP: these two items need to be zipped in to this doc**

-There's also a couple of tools included in this (and every other) GitPod Rails project:
+There's also a couple of tools included in this (and every other) Gitpod Rails project:

 - **http://[YOUR APP DOMAIN]/rails/info**: shows all visitable routes in the applications
 - **http://[YOUR APP DOMAIN]/rails/db**: shows a visual interface for the database